Yicong-Li/Yicong-Li.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I enjoyed a great summer internship at [Simons Foundation](https://www.simonsfoundation.org/) in NYC!
+I enjoyed a great summer internship at [Simons Foundation](https://www.simonsfoundation.org/) in New York City!

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.